renzol2/garden/notes/distortion-audio.md

 When implemented with a characteristic curve, distortion is **time-invariant**, since output samples depend only on input samples and not the time at which they are processed.

+Distortion by characteristic curve is also **memoryless**, since the implementation does not require any previous or future samples - it just needs the current input sample to make the output sample.

+## Hard clipping & soft clipping

+Distortion effects are often categorized by whether they produce [[hard-clipping]] or soft-clipping.

 ## Sources

 - <https://en.wikipedia.org/wiki/Distortion_(music)>